happypetewht/springboard/README.md

-# This fold contains the projects I completed in Springboard. #
+# Projects completed in Springboard. #

 There are two types of projects: